malariagen/agam-selection-atlas/docs/mockup/signals.rst

 All signals
 ===========

-The table below lists all the signals of recent selection we have found to date.
+The table below lists all the signals of recent selection discovered.

 .. cssclass:: table-hover
 .. csv-table::